mrgnhnt96/revali/doc-site/docs/constructs/revali_server/access-control/allow-headers.md

 ### Failed CORs Requests

-If a client sends a request with headers that are not allowed, the server will respond with a `403 Forbidden` status code.
+If a client sends a request with headers that are not allowed, the server will respond with a `403 Forbidden` status code with limited information.

 :::tip
 Learn how to configure the default response for [failed CORs requests](../../../revali/app-configuration/default-responses#failed-cors)